JoosepAlviste/JoosepAlviste.github.io/pages/projects/virtual-observatory.md

 ## Front-end

 The front-end is built using Vue.js and Vuex.
+Visualizing data was done using Plotly.js which was integrated with Vue.js.

-An important part in this application is requesting, storing and displaying information about all sorts of different measurements.
+This application is very data-intensive since its main purpose is to fetch and display information about all sorts of different measurements.
 Vuex is used to manipulate and store all this data.
-The structure of the data is quite complex, so the hardest part of this project was filtering and requesting this data.
 There is a lot of information required to be displayed on plots and different information is required at different times.
-Managing these conditions of when and where to display certain information was also a tough task in this project.

-Visualizing data was done using Plotly.js which was integrated with Vue.js.

 ## Screenshots